concussed8/Burn-Management-Project/README.md

+If you're fine with always forcing the latest version during development, you can use the dynamic timestamp method.
+For production, you should stick with static versioning to take advantage of caching.

 <!-- For WP to use most up to date JS-->

 add this parameter: ?ts=${Date.now()}  make sure the whole address is ` address   `